 It’s important to take into account the disadvantages of being self-employed too, in particular the risks and costs that come with self-employment, for example:

-- Finding a route to market or acquiring clients can initially be challenging.
+- Finding clients or a route to market can initially be challenging.

 - There are likely to be some start-up costs, so you may need some money to get started.